 Since we live in a computer-driven world, it's probably not that surprising that your creditworthiness boils down to one number.

 The years of paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 Each of the three credit reporting agencies has its own formula for building your credit score.
 The original FICO score was developed by Fair Isaac and Company.

-Can I raise my credit score?
+Can I raise my FICO score?

-Curious about your credit score?
-Give us a call at (303) 931-7879.
+Want to know more about your FICO score?
+Give us a call: (303) 931-7879.